Give focus to a ComboBox editable in WPF

 </Window>

-In the case of an editable ComboBox (IsEditable="True"), this technique does not work as desired.
-The ComboBox has the focus, but it's the dropdown part that has the focus and not the TextBox.
-To give focus to the TextBox, you must retrieve it in the control template and then use the Focus method:
+For an editable ComboBox (IsEditable="True"), this technique does not work as expected.
+The ComboBox receives focus, but it goes to the dropdown part rather than the internal TextBox.
+To focus the TextBox directly, retrieve it from the control template and call the Focus method:

 C#